tmtorr/C_MapGen/README.md

 1) Run make on the makefile
 2) It should compile into a .sh or runnable file

-In the case that the user doesn't want to compile the program I've included a .exe that can run on windows.
+In the case that the user doesn't want to compile the program I've released a .exe that can run on windows.
 Just double click it!

 # More Randomly Generated Samples!